risarora/Cloud-Notes/Week1.md

 ## Introduction to Week 1
 ## Why Data Lakes
 The main reasons to invest in a data lake are: to increase operational efficiency, make data available from departmental silos, lower transactional costs, and offload capacity from databases and data warehouses.
-Databases usually have its storage and processing mechanisms tied together, making it less flexible to-scale storage without processing and vice versa.
+Datalake have storage and processing mechanisms decoupled.
+* Cheaper and more versatile.
-On the other hand, a data lake is a centralized repository that should allow you to securely store all your structured and unstructured data with no scaling restrictions. storing your data without having to think about its structure decoupling storage from data processing, user can use different data processing and data visualization components that look at the same data,
+Decoupling storage from data processing, user can use different data processing and data visualization components that look at the same data, Store your data without having to think about its structure

 ## Characteristics of Data Lakes
 * data-agnostic.
 * future proof
 There are two kinds of processing involved in a data lakes.
-First is the process made before or while ingesting data.
+* First is the process made before or while ingesting data.
-Second is process made after data has been stored.
+* Second is process made after data has been stored.
 This process includes, but is not limited to cleansing, aggregating and reaching, merging with other datasets, and much more.

 ## Data Lakes Components
 Four main components